 Epidemiologic studies that describe:

-- The burden of dengue infection and disease in under-studied regions of the world (e.g. Africa, South/Central Asia, etc.)
+- The burden of dengue infection and disease in under-studied regions of the world (e.g., Africa, South and Central Asia, and others)

 - Demographic changes in the epidemiology of dengue infection and disease in endemic countries in Asia Pacific and/or Latin America.